 Scotland’s largest island is in the Outer Hebrides: Lewis and Harris, which encompasses 841 square miles.
 Once thought to be two islands when any travel between them was undertaken by boat, we now know that these “islands” are one landmass.

 In many ways, though, Lewis and Harris are distinct entities.
 Lewis is the most northerly and largest “island” of the Outer Hebrides.
-Its history goes back thousands of years, as evidenced by its ancient stone circles and standing stones.
+Its history dates back thousands of years, as evidenced by its ancient stone circles and standing stones.
 Most of its villages are found near the coasts, especially on the east coast around Stornoway.
 Moorlands blanket the interior of Lewis, providing a source for peat, which is still used as fuel here.
 The southern section of Lewis is mountainous.
 Western Isles culture remains very strong; Scottish Gaelic is the main language, together with English.
-Traditionally, Outer Hebridians subsisted on fishing, livestock and weaving, although renewable energy is increasingly becoming a bigger business.
+Traditionally, Outer Hebrideans subsisted on fishing, livestock and weaving, although renewable energy is increasingly becoming a bigger business.

 To the south of Lewis is what’s known as the Isle of Harris, also called North Harris.
-This hardly populated place is the far-flung home of hand-woven tweed in colors inspired by Hebridean landscapes.
-A narrow, winding, single-track “Golden Road” meanders through tiny Harris hamlets that either have Scottish Gaelic or Viking names.
+This hardly populated place is the far-flung home of handwoven tweed in colors inspired by Hebridean landscapes.
+A narrow, winding single-track “Golden Road” meanders through tiny Harris hamlets that have either Scottish Gaelic or Viking names.
 Along this enchanting path, travelers pass by rocky hillocks that shine in the sun, and lovely lochs and inlets where seals bask on rocks.
 Harris boasts the highest mountain in the Outer Hebrides: the Clisham at 2,621 feet.
-In southern Harris, numerous dazzling, white-sand beaches call out to you for a paidle—a wade in the turquoise waters.
+In southern Harris, numerous dazzling white-sand beaches call out to you for a paidle—a wade in the turquoise waters.